Jakob-Lester/bookbot/README.md

-Scans the frankenstein.txt file and returns word count, and the amount of times a character is found.
+Scans the frankenstein.txt file and returns word count, the amount of times a character is found, and then will print out a report.